How Effective Is Online Therapy?

 Some people find it too daunting to have therapy face to face so having the option of receiving therapy that is not done in person can mean they have access to the treatment they would not normally have.

-Due to COVID-19, most, if not all psychological therapy is being conducted online.
+Due to COVID-19, a lot of psychological therapy is still being conducted online.
 This has highlighted to therapists and service users alike that online therapy can be conducted effectively with good outcomes.

 Some may not like the sound of online therapy at first but when they try it, they often realise it is easier and more effective than they anticipated, and their opinions soon change.